-Welcome to the third in a series of 6 pieces we’re going to do on the topic of influence and how public relations allows you to generate influence among your customers, your colleagues, and the world at large.
-We’re going to base this series off the work done by ASU Professor Emeritus of Psychology Robert Cialdini, whose book, Influence: The Psychology of Persuasion, is required reading for many marketers.
+Welcome to the third in a series of 6 pieces on the topic of influence and how public relations allows you to generate influence among your customers, your colleagues, and the world at large.
+The series is based off the work done by ASU Professor Emeritus of Psychology Robert Cialdini, whose book, Influence: The Psychology of Persuasion, is required reading for many marketers.
 In his book, Cialdini posits that there are 6 methods or principles on which influence is based:

 Today, we’ll look at consistency.
 Consistency is one of the hardest concepts to understand initially when you read Cialdini’s work, so here’s a quick review of it.
 We as human beings like to be consistent with our previous behavior.
 Cialdini cites this example of consistency.
 A team of researchers went around half of a neighborhood asking for donations for a new neighborhood pool.
 The researchers went to the other half and asked them to sign a petition supporting a new neighborhood pool, then came back later in the week and asked those who signed the petition for a donation.
 The people who signed the petition donated at double the rate of those who were just asked flat out for a donation.
 Why?
 Because people felt the need to be consistent with their previous behavior.
 They signed their support publicly, and thus when asked to donate, their minds wanted them to be consistent in their support.